JPautz/Group-name/README.md

 # Flowcharting Tool
-Group Name
+__Group Name__

 ##1.
 Description

-To provide students of Cal Poly SLO a flowcharting tool to help students plan their academic career.
+To provide the students of Cal Poly SLO a flowcharting tool that will help them plan their academic careers.

 ##2.
 List of features

-Software Name
+__Software Name__
 * Table representation of planned courses
 * Filter by GE Area
 * Method of showing prequisites